George S. Osborne College of Audiology

 An online, non-refundable fee of $100 is payable electronically.
 Please do not pay an amount in excess of the $100 application fee.

-One scholarship covering tuition ($5250.00) will be awarded to a faculty member who is currently teaching a course or courses on tinnitus and hyperacusis in an AuD program at an accredited institution.
+One scholarship covering the tuition of the first ten credits of the program ($5000.00) will be awarded to a faculty member who is currently teaching a course or courses on tinnitus and hyperacusis in an AuD program at an accredited institution.
 The scholarship does not cover the direct expenses of the application fee ($100), the eCollege fee ($500) or the quarterly University technology fee ($109).
 For faculty who wish to apply for this scholarship, include as part of the admissions process (a) the intention of application for the faculty scholarship in your Personal Statement, and (b) the submission of a separate letter of support from your program director.